Uberspace/lab/source/guide_resilio.rst

 Prerequisites
 =============

-We need to set up some directories in order to make it work:
+We need to set up some directories in order to make it work. ``~/bin/resilio`` is where we will put the executable and ``~/.sync`` is wehre Resilio-Sync wants to store all config files.

 ::